RealProHenis/Get-Installed-Programs/README.md

 2. Each target computer must have the Remote Registry service running<br>
 - Open Windows Services and start the RemoteRegistry service <br>
 *(optional: set the service to start automatically at startup if you're going to be running this program frequently)* <br><br>
-**IMPORTANT:** Configure your Windows Firewall inbound rules to only accept Remote Service Management from the local IP address of the computer that will be running this code<br><br>
+**IMPORTANT:** Configure your Windows Firewall inbound rules to only accept Remote Service Management from the local IP address of the computer that will be running this code<br>
 4. Open `run.bat` and enjoy!

 ## Automatically run this program: